-Categories 1 and 2
+Category 1 and Category 2

-The grant applicant will answer yes or no the questions below.
+Applicant will answer yes or no to the questions below.
 14 points

 Does the organization's board review internal financial statements at least quarterly?

 - Does the organization reconcile its bank statements monthly? - Does 100% of the organization's board contribute financially? - Has the organization posted its annual report, most recently completed 990, and current board list in an online place accessible to the public? - Has the organization adopted bylaws, and are they reviewed annually? - Does the organization have a conflict-of-interest policy, and are the directors required to complete annual disclosures under the policy? - Does the organization have at least one month of operating cash as of year-end (most recent fiscal year)?